 Blood samples were collected from 104 Bermuda petrel breeding adults from 5 of the 6 islands where the species currently breeds (Figure 1).
 Samples were obtained in the 2019 and 2020 breeding seasons and stored at 4ºC in the field, then at -20ºC until DNA extraction.
 Samples were collected under license from the Department of Environment and Natural Resources, Government of Bermuda (License nr.
 19-12-04-87 and 22-01-10-97).

-Genomic DNA was isolated using QIAGEN DNeasy Blood and Tissue Kit following the manufacturer’s protocol.
+Genomic DNA was isolated using the QIAGEN DNeasy Blood and Tissue Kit following the manufacturer’s protocol.
 The quality of the extracted DNA was checked with 1% agarose gel electrophoresis and a NanoDrop Microvolume Spectrophotometer (Thermo Fisher Scientific, Wilmington, DE, USA).
 DNA concentrations were measured using a Qubit 2.0 Fluorometer (Life Technologies).

 Mitochondrial DNA genotyping